 As you might expect there is much more to the aircraft seat than meets the eye.
 We caught up with Husam Hamdan, and Dave Napper from our design and development (cabin) team, to discover more about the fabulous flying furniture that is our economy class seat.

-History of aircraft seats
+The history of aircraft seats

 Back in the very early days of flying most fledgling airlines existed just to deliver mail.
 In the US this was subsidised by the government and given a choice between carrying 100lbs of airmail or a person, the airlines would always choose the mail.
 It was more profitable.
 If there was any room left after the mail had been loaded, they’d offer to fly passengers.
 A wicker chair would be placed on board but not secured to the floor.
 This was in the days before aircraft were pressurised, which meant they flew at much lower altitudes and through much worse turbulence – quite an adventure on what amounted to a loose garden chair.